Many women delay starting a family due to individual medical and personal circumstances, which can mean their most fertile years could be missed.

 To freeze eggs, a woman must undergo an IVF cycle and egg collection.
-This takes approximately 2 weeks.
+This takes approximately two weeks.

 The method of freezing eggs varies from clinic to clinic, however, the most effective method is ‘vitrification’.

 Three eminent fertility specialists debated ‘The pro’s and con’s with social egg freezing’.
-You can listen to the podcast by linking into:
+You can listen to the podcast.